SkyCity gets consent to buy Queenstown lakeside site

 "The applicant intends to use the land to develop a five-star hotel that will complement its existing entertainment facilities in Queenstown and help attract international visitors," the OIO said.

-SkyCity operates a Queenstown casino on Beach St.
+SkyCity operates a Queenstown casino on Beach St and has SkyCity Queenstown and SkyCity Wharf.

 But it has long planned a big expansion in the tourist mecca and today's approval means that can now progress.

-No specific site, area or address was provided by SkyCity on its Queenstown plans and no information has yet emerged from the OIO on the application so far.
+No specific site, area or address was provided by SkyCity last month.

 But the Herald said in May that the site was most likely on the lakefront at 633 Frankton Rd between the airport and the centre of the resort hub.